sunnysideup/silverstripe-scaled-uploads/docs/en/Configuration.md

 Custom folders will overwrite your default configuration if the folder of the image at hand matches one of the `custom_folders` listed.

 **Note**: your configuration folders should not contain a starting or trailing slash.

+## Custom Relations

+Custom relations will overwrite your default configuration if the relationship of the image at hand matches one of the `custom_relations` listed.

 ## Extending Image